Teeth Cleanings & Oral Exams

 Regardless of how often you brush your teeth, floss, or use mouthwash, everybody needs to come to the dentist a few times each year for a routine teeth cleaning.
-We recommend that both our New Haven adult and children patients schedule regular teeth cleaning sessions with one of Comprehensive Dental Health, LLC’s dental hygienists every 4-6 months.
+We recommend that both our New Haven adult and children patients schedule regular teeth cleaning sessions with one of Comprehensive Dental Health’s dental hygienists every 4-6 months.

 Why should I schedule a teeth cleaning appointment?

 Teeth cleaning, also known as prophylaxis, helps remove the tartar and plaque that develop in just about everyone’s mouth, even with proper oral hygiene.
 Plaque build-up is especially bad in those harder to reach places in your mouth.
 By removing this plaque, we are making it that much harder for bacteria to thrive next to your gums and we are helping reduce your risk of gum disease.

 What happens during a dental teeth cleaning appointment?